aranya-project/aranya-embedded/crates/chat-app/TUTORIAL.md

 ## What is Aranya and why do I care?

-Aranya is an open source library for building secure systems based decentralized state.
+Aranya is an open source library for building secure systems based on decentralized state.

 Our primary application is to provide a Policy Decision Point at the edge for use in applications where depending on a centralized node is infeasible due to degraded or disrupted networks.